REX2626/Astro-Attack/README.md

 Enemies drop ammo

 Add death screen

+Upgrade menu system
+Have a page system with buttons per page

 ---
 Improve Neutral ship functionality - better decision making in fights (who to shoot at, enemy or player)